-There are several strategies and approaches to make a project risk template.
+There are several strategies and approaches to making a project risk template.
 Risk management has two dimensions: risk assessment and mitigation strategy.
 Risk assessment involves the identification, categorization, and prioritization of risk.

 Brainstorming sessions and 5Ws approaches are common in the identification of risks.
 Mitigation strategies are actions that should be taken to minimize the likelihood of risk occurrence and impact on the project milestone | project timeline.